javers/javers.github.io/documentation/spring-boot-integration/index.md

 #### Transaction management in the SQL starter

-The Javers’ SQL starter creates a transactional Javers instance linked to `PlatformTransactionManager` managed by Spring Data JPA.
+The Javers SQL starter creates a transactional Javers instance linked to `PlatformTransactionManager` managed by Spring Data JPA.
 It should not come as a surprise, that transaction management is mandatory here.

 <h3 id="Javers-MongoDB-Repository">Javers MongoDB Repository</h3>

-By default, the Javers’ MongoDB starter creates a [MongoRepository](/documentation/repository-configuration/#mongodb-configuration) instance connected to your application’s database, which is managed by the Spring MongoDB starter.
+By default, the Javers MongoDB starter creates a [MongoRepository](/documentation/repository-configuration/#mongodb-configuration) instance connected to your application’s database, which is managed by the Spring MongoDB starter.